Notifying a claim

 Notification must be in writing in order to comply with your obligations under your policy of insurance.
 Notification is not deemed to have occurred until it is received by us in writing.

-If you need to to notify us of a claim please download the notification form here and complete and forward to the LPLC.
+If you need to to notify us of a claim please download the notification form, complete and forward to the LPLC (see details on form)

 You should include a copy of any relevant documents and correspondence, as well as a summary of the events giving rise to the claim or potential claim, with this form.
 Please confine your notification to statements of fact (not opinion) and do not make any statements that might be interpreted as an admission of liability.